Contrasting HF Sinclair (DINO) & Its Peers

 |3.12%

-This is a summary of current recommendations for HF Sinclair and its peers, as reported by MarketBeat.
+This is a breakdown of recent recommendations for HF Sinclair and its competitors, as reported by MarketBeat.

 |Sell Ratings